tonytvo/blog-generator/content/blog/crucial-conversations-summary/index.md

 - The best way to get someone to listen to you is to listen to them first.
 - Reframing a difficult conversation is a great way to defuse it.
 - Pick your difficult conversations carefully.
 You won’t live long enough to have them all.
+- **Difficult conversations are often avoided because you fear the results.
+The “What Happened?”, Feelings and Identity Conversations can be transformed into Learning Conversations by focusing on curiosity, sharing feelings and refraining from blaming each other.
+Keeping these things in mind and telling a Third Story will help you and the person you’re talking to have a meaningful conversation**
+- **Pay attention to your inner voice.**
+  - Your inner voice is that little sound in your head that remarks on everything you hear, do and read.
+Sometimes that voice can grow in volume and overpower the voices of others.
+Instead of muting it, first, listen to it.
+This way you’ll discover your true thoughts and train yourself to listen more attentively to others.

 # "Crucial conversations" are needed when the outcome is important, when people disagree and when emotions are heated.
 - Crucial conversations are those everyday interactions that significantly affect your life.
 They differ from ordinary dialogues because the opinions of the participants vary, their emotions are high and the stakes are significant.
 The way you deal with these important discussions can have a positive or negative result and change the course of your life.
 Some examples of crucial conversations include breaking up or reconciling with a partner, giving your boss feedback or asking for a pay rise.
 Often, people shy away from such conversations or handle them poorly.
 The best way to deal with such situations is to face up to the conversation and handle it with skill.